 Moisture in the PISA tubing even after running the pump for 2 minutes while not hooked up to a bottle

 Single or Double Pumping

 In looking at the Spectra S2 vs the Medela PISA, the PISA is the best choice if you frequently switch between pumping one side or both sides.
-Before I’d ever used a pump, I figured I’d always use the double pumping option, but in reality, I often pump one side while I nurse my baby on the other side in the morning, and then pump both sides while I’m at work.
+Before I’d ever used a pump, I figured I’d always use the double pumping option, but in reality, I often pump one side while I nurse my baby on the other side in the morning, and then pump both sides while I’m at work (related post: learn about baby behavior while nursing).
 Women with clogged ducts may only want to pump one side.
 Or maybe your baby fell asleep after nursing on one side and you want to pump the other side.
 There are many reasons you may want to switch from single pumping to double pumping

 In theory, this should be easy.
 You just have to plug one of the outlets from the vacuum pump… But let’s see in practice- how to pump one side with the Spectra S2 versus how to pump one side with the Medela Pump In Style Advanced

 How to Pump One Side with the Spectra S2

 Let me tell you, the S2 is a real chore to switch back and forth from single to double pumping.
 The S2 has a rubbery plastic cap that you can put over a vacuum outlet if you don’t need it, so you can pump one side.
 But the cap is really small, and the area is recessed.
 So it can be really tough to get your fingers in there to remove the cap or replace it.

 How to Pump One Side with Medela Pump in Style Advanced